-Researcher in Mysuru, India
+Researcher, Technologist, and Wikimedian in Mysuru, India

 [GPG Fingerprint: C965 255B BF45 51C1 C228 9BEE 1261 931D 4CAB 36BC]

 An engineer by training, Rohini has worked on several research and advocacy projects at the intersection of technology, policy, and civil liberties.
 Her body of work encompasses diverse territories such as the application of technology and policy to solve issues of gender inequity and violence; access to knowledge; openness; patent reform; making tech spaces diverse and inclusive; and the cross-hairs of gender, sexuality and the Internet.
 She regularly speaks at regional, national and international events on these topics.
+She enjoys writing and teaching.

 She was a Wikimedian-in-Residence (pilot project) in Mumbai (2013), and Chairperson of the Gender gap Special Interest Group, Wikimedia India (2013-14), and served on the Simple Annual Plan Grants advisory committee (2017-2021).